sarah1122sy/Bone-Cancer-Detection/README.md

 # Bone-Cancer-Detection
-"Deep Learning model for classifying bone X-ray images into Cancer or Normal, with Flask interface.
+Deep Learning model for classifying bone X-ray images into Cancer or Normal, with Flask interface.

 ## 📂 Datasets & Model